 - EVAAS value-added measures are sophisticated and robust enough to include students with missing data.
-Since low-achieving students are more likely to miss tests than high-achieving students, the exclusion of students with missing test scores can introduce selection bias, which would disproportionately affect educators serving those students.
+Since students with a history of lower achievement are more likely to miss tests than students with a history of higher achievement, the exclusion of students with missing test scores can introduce selection bias, which would disproportionately affect educators serving those students.

 - EVAAS value-added measures provide estimates whether, on average, the students fell below, met, or exceeded the established expectation for improvement in a particular grade/subject.
 Assessing the impact at the group level, rather than on individual students, is a more statistically reliable approach due to the issues with measurement error.